Undergraduate programs

 Environmental engineers are responsible for managing or reducing the impacts of human activities by ensuring that the development and utilisation of natural resources occur with an acceptable environmental impact.
 They are involved in water and air pollution control, recycling, water supply, waste disposal, catchment management and public health issues.
 Environmental engineers have a broad understanding of the environmental impacts of human activities and how to develop solutions to better manage those impacts.

-Majors leading to spatial information
+Majors leading to digital infrastructure engineering